qmarsala/automator/README.md

 press f4 to open the main menu
 then select log clicks.
 this will capture your click actions and write a .recipy in \output\clicklog.recipy
-this folder can be modified by adding custom commands.
+this file can be modified by adding custom commands.

 ## The playback